Directives, regulations, policies and guidance relating to the procurement of supplies, services and works for the public sector.

 Procurement for wider public sector bodies, such as local government, health and education, is also subject to the Public Contracts Regulations.
 However, the threshold contract values for goods and services is higher as explained in Procurement Policy Note 18/15.

-They also include a requirement for contracting authorities to have regard to CCS guidance on the selection of suppliers and the award of contracts, and to ensure that suppliers pay their subcontractors within 30 days as is already required of contracting authorities.
+The Public Contract Regulations 2015 also include a requirement for contracting authorities to have regard to CCS guidance on the selection of suppliers and the award of contracts, and to ensure that suppliers pay their subcontractors within 30 days as is already required of contracting authorities.

 CCS has published a handbook and policy specific guidance to help public sector buyers understand the new public contracts regulations.